Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In addition to that, you can stay where I stayed — an Augsburg hostel that does not even raise their rates during Oktoberfest.
 My eyes nearly fell out of my head when I heard that.

 Last time in Augsburg, I stayed in a budget hotel, having no idea whether there were even hostels here.
 I came across the Jugendherberge Augsburg while walking through the city, and decided to stay there on my next visit.
-Through HostelWorld, they graciously offered me and Mario a complimentary three-night stay.
+Through HostelWorld, they graciously offered me a complimentary three-night stay.

 Jugendherberge Augsburg is in a great location, close to the canals and an eight-minute walk from the city center.